Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 Can you get homeowners insurance with knob and tube wiring?

-Yes, but it's increasingly difficult.
-A small number of insurers — including some regional carriers, specialty companies, and E&S lines underwriters — will consider covering homes with K&T wiring.
-Most require a licensed electrician's inspection, charge significantly higher premiums, and may require you to commit to an upgrade timeline.
-Availability varies widely by state, with California being among the most restrictive.
+Yes, but it's increasingly difficult in 2026.
+A small number of insurers, including some regional carriers, specialty companies, and E&S lines underwriters, will consider covering homes with K&T wiring.
+Most require a licensed electrician's inspection, charge significantly higher premiums, and may require you to commit to an upgrade timeline of 30 to 60 days.
+Availability varies widely by state, with California and Florida being the most restrictive.

 Will insurance companies automatically deny a home with knob and tube wiring?

-Not automatically, but many will.
+Not universally, but many will.
 Major national carriers often decline K&T homes during the underwriting process or require the wiring to be replaced before issuing a policy.
-Your best strategy is to work with an independent insurance agent who can shop your application across multiple carriers, including regional and specialty markets that standard agents may not access.
+In Florida, no standard carrier will write these homes, and in California's Bay Area, agents report near-automatic declines.
+Your best strategy is to work with an independent agent who can shop your application across multiple carriers, including regional and specialty markets that standard agents may not access.

 How much more will I pay for home insurance with knob and tube wiring?

-Expect to pay 50–100% more than you would for a comparable home with modern wiring.
-Some homeowners have seen their premiums double after disclosing K&T wiring.
+Expect to pay 50 to 100% more than you would for a comparable home with modern wiring, according to industry sources.
+If you're forced into a specialty or surplus lines market, premiums can reach two to three times a normal policy's cost.
 The exact surcharge depends on your insurer, state, home size, wiring condition, and claims history.
-In some cases, insurers simply won't offer coverage at any price.
+In some states, insurers simply won't offer coverage at any price.

 Is it worth replacing knob and tube wiring just for insurance purposes?

-In most cases, yes — especially if you plan to stay in the home long-term.
-The premium savings from switching to modern wiring often pay back the rewiring cost within 5–10 years.
-Beyond insurance savings, you'll also benefit from increased home value, better safety, and easier access to financing (since many mortgage lenders flag K&T wiring too).
-Check out ordinance or law coverage as well, since rewiring to current code standards may also be required after a covered loss.
+In most cases, yes, especially if you plan to stay in the home long-term.
+The premium savings from switching to modern wiring often pay back the rewiring cost within 5 to 10 years.
+Beyond insurance savings, you'll benefit from increased home value, better safety, and easier access to financing since many mortgage lenders flag K&T wiring too.
+Check out ordinance or law coverage as well, since rewiring to current code standards may be required after a covered loss.

 What happens if I don't disclose knob and tube wiring to my insurance company?